 In 2005 Bernard Frischer was given the Pioneer Award of the International Society on Virtual Systems and Multimedia.
 In 2009, he was the recipient of the Tartessus Lifetime Achievement Prize from the Spanish Society of Virtual Archaeology.
 In 2010-11 he held the Senior Prize Fellowship of the Zukunftskolleg at the University of Konstanz.

-Digital humanities, digital archaeology, metaverses, virtual reality, Virtual Worlds, urban simulation, visualization, serious games, IT applied to tourism and education, stylometrics, Roman archaeology, urban history of Rome, Golden Latin literature, Neolatin, survival of the Classical tradition.
+Virtual heritage, digital archaeology, Virtual Worlds, urban simulation, visualization, digitization of sculpture, serious games, Problem Based Learning, Roman archaeology, survival of the Classical tradition.